High Risk Merchant Account

 - Read your contract carefully: Most processors will make you sign the merchant processing agreement.
 Read the entire contract carefully.
 Pay attention to fee, terminations, restrictions and all other things.

-- Selecting the payment processor: If you are a high risk merchant, it does not mean that you need to settle for less.
-Choose the PSP carefully who is ready to negotiate with you.
+- Selecting the payment processor: If you are a high-risk merchant, it does not mean that you need to settle for less.
+Hence, choose the PSP carefully who is ready to negotiate with you.

-- Your processor should offer online viewing and reports, rather than traditionally mailed transaction reports.
+- Your processor should offer online viewing and reports. instead traditionally mailed transaction reports.
 That way, you can keep track of your transactions and reports.

-Wоuld уоu lоvе to bе раrt оf thiѕ??
-Feel frее tо gеt in tоuсh ,wе’ll bе glаd tо hеаr frоm уоu
+So, wоuld уоu lоvе to bе раrt оf thiѕ??
+Feel frее tо gеt intоuсh, wе’ll bе glаd tо hеаr frоm уоu.